ayushshrivastv/Droploop/README.md

 ```
 ## User Experience Showcase

-### Creator Journey
+### Program Creator Journey
+For business owners and creators, the process is simple: connect your Solana wallet, create a referral program with custom details, and generate QR codes for distribution.
+The system handles referral NFT creation using Light Protocol's compression technology.

 1. Connect wallet and access the intuitive dashboard
-2. Create a referral campaign with custom reward parameters
+2. Create a referral program with custom reward structure
-3. Generate and share unique referral QR codes
+3. Generate unique QR codes for distribution
-4. Monitor real-time referral statistics
+4. Monitor real-time referral statistics and reward distribution

 ### Referrer Journey
-1. Join a campaign and receive a personalized referral code
-2. Share referral QR code with potential new users
-3. Track referral conversions in profile dashboard
-4. Receive compressed token rewards automatically

-### New User Journey
+Referrers just scan the QR code with their phone, approve the claim in their Solana wallet, and instantly receive their referral NFT – all with minimal fees.
+They can then share their own referral link to earn rewards.

-1. Scan referral QR code or enter referral code
+1. Scan referral QR code with any Phone
-2. Connect Solana wallet with a simple click
+2. Connect Solana wallet with a single tap
-3. Join the campaign and receive welcome rewards
-4. Get your own referral code to continue the chain
+3. Claim compressed referral NFT in seconds
+4. Share with others and earn rewards automatically

 ## Deployment